 Turn Biscoff biscuits into Biscoff Cookies with this easy recipe.
 Using a mix of crushed Lotus Biscoff biscuits and a large spoonful or two of Biscoff spread these cookies are packed full of flavour.
 They are also so easy to make.
 I drizzled a little chocolate over too.

-My obsession with Lotus Biscoff is only getting more intense and I’ve been eating way too many of them.
+My obsession with Biscoff Spread is only getting more intense and I’ve been eating way too many of them.
 Turning them into different cakes and bakes too.
 Cookies absolutely are my favourite thing to whip up.
 They are always popular and never last long.

-Biscoff Cookies Recipe
+Biscoff Cookies Recipe Easy

 Top Questions